 "The whole aim of practical politics is to keep the populace alarmed by menacing it with an endless series of hobgoblins, all of them imaginary."
 H. L. Mencken

 Other emanations of health risks from chemicals were also occurring during these times.
-Thus, in the early seventies FDA was presented with data and ultimately a petition to clear acrylonitrile/styrene (called Cycle-Safe) polymers for use as beverage containers.
-It being well known that acrylonitrile as a monomer is toxic, the petitioner, Monsanto Company, had gone through many stages of development and finally came up with an acrylonitrile/styrene polymer that could be demonstrated to be so stable when molded into bottles that one could not detect any being extracted in tests with dry, aqueous and oily solutions sensitive to 50 parts per billion.
-Later tests were made sensitive to 10 parts per billion and still there was no migration from the Monsanto test bottles.
-At first the company took a self determined position that it did not have a food additive issue because there was no migration of any substance from the bottles, i.e. that there was no reasonable expectation of migration and, hence, no food additive problem under the provisos of the Food Additive Amendments of 1958.
+Thus, in the early seventies, FDA was presented with data and ultimately a petition to clear acrylonitrile/styrene (called Cycle-Safe) polymers for use as beverage containers.
+It is well known that acrylonitrile as a monomer is toxic, the petitioner, Monsanto Company, had gone through many stages of development and finally came up with an acrylonitrile/styrene polymer that could be demonstrated to be so stable when molded into bottles that one could not detect any being extracted in tests with dry, aqueous and oily solutions sensitive to 50 parts per billion.
+Later tests were made sensitive to 10 parts per billion, and still, there was no migration from the Monsanto test bottles.
+At first, the company took a self-determined position that it did not have a food additive issue because there was no migration of any substance from the bottles, i.e., that there was no reasonable expectation of migration and, hence, no food additive problem under the provisos of the Food Additive Amendments of 1958.
 Indeed, on June 5, 1972, after the data indicating no migration was presented to FDA at its request, the Agency issued a letter confirming the acceptable status of the bottles.
-Construction of plants to make the bottles for Coca Cola commenced.
+Construction of plants to make the bottles for Coca-Cola commenced.

 Soon after this, however, partly because of data submitted by DuPont, the Commissioner determined that, because of putative migration, acrylonitrile copolymer was a "food additive" within the meaning of the statute.
 The Agency, therefore, published a regulation prescribing the conditions under which the chemical could be used safely in beverage containers.
 Acceptable migration of the monomer was set at 300 parts per billion.